verveguy/concept-maps/docs/docs/developing/setup/instantdb.md

    - Or contact InstantDB support if MCP tools continue to have issues

 The schema format in `instant-schema.json` follows InstantDB's schema definition format and should work once pushed.

+## Schema Files

+The project uses the following schema files:

+- `instant-schema.json` - Schema definition file
+- `src/instant.schema.ts` - TypeScript schema definitions
+- `src/instant.perms.ts` - Permission rules

+## Best Practices

+When working with InstantDB in this project, refer to the InstantDB Development Rules (see `.cursorrules` in the project root) for critical patterns and best practices, including:

+- Query syntax rules (especially null value checks)
+- Link vs foreign key patterns
+- Permission rules and CEL expressions
+- Mutation patterns and transactions

+For the complete set of InstantDB development rules, see the [project repository](https://github.com/verveguy/concept-maps/blob/main/.cursorrules).